IBM/cpdctl/README_command_reference.md

 - `/name`
 - `/description`
 - `/custom`
-- `/virtual/parameters`
 - `/hardware_spec`
 - `/hybrid_pipeline_hardware_specs`
 - `/asset`
 - `/online/parameters`
+- `/r_shiny/authentication`
+- `/r_shiny/parameters/code_package` (only the `path` field in `code_package`)

 In case of online deployments, using PATCH operation of `/ml/v4/deployments`, users can update the number of copies of an online deployment.
 Users can specify the desired value of number of copies in `hardware_spec.num_nodes` parameter.
 As `hardware_spec.name` or `hardware_spec.id` is mandatory for `hardware_spec` schema, a valid value such as `XS`, `S` must be specified for `hardware_spec.name` parameter as part of PATCH request.
 Alternatively, users can also specify a valid ID of a hardware specification in `hardware_spec.id` parameter.
 However, changes related to `hardware_spec.name` or `hardware_spec.id` specified in PATCH operation will not be applied for online deployments.
 <br /> In case of batch deployments, using PATCH operation of `/ml/v4/deployments`, users can update the hardware specification so that subsequent batch deployment jobs can make use of the updated compute configurations.
 To update the compute configuration, users must specify a valid value for either `hardware_spec.name` or `hardware_spec.id` of the hardware specification that suits their requirement.
 In the batch deployment context, `hardware_spec.num_nodes` parameter is not currently supported.
-<br /> When 'asset' is patched with id/rev,
+<br /> When 'asset' is patched with id/rev:

 - Deployment with the patched id/rev is started.
 - If the deployment is asynchronous, 202 response code will be returned and one can poll the deployment status thereafter.
 - If the deployment is synchronous, 200 response code will be returned with patched deployment response.
 - If any failures, deployment will be reverted back to the previous id/rev and the failure message will be captured in 'failures' field in the response.

-In case of an online deployment, the PATCH operation with path specified as `/online/parameters` can be used to update the `serving_name`.
+In the case of an online deployment, the PATCH operation with path specified as `/online/parameters` can be used to update the `serving_name`.
+In the case of a Shiny deployment, the PATCH operation with path specified as `/r_shiny/parameters` can be used to update the `serving_name`.

 ```sh
 cpdctl ml deployment update --deployment-id DEPLOYMENT-ID --space-id SPACE-ID --json-patch JSON-PATCH